New Job Support Scheme announced

 Is the employee’s agreement necessary?

 Yes.
-The factsheet states that employers must agree the new short-time working arrangements with their staff, make changes by agreement, and notify the employee in writing.
-This agreement must be available to HMRC on request.
+Employers must agree the new short-time working arrangements with their employee (or trade union), make changes by agreement, and notify the employee in writing.
+This agreement must be retained for 5 years and be made available to HMRC on request.
+Further guidance on what to include in the written agreement will be published by the end of October.

 How to claim

-Employers will be able to claim online from December 2020 and will be paid on a monthly basis.
+Employers will be able to claim online from 8 December 2020, covering salary for pay periods ending and paid in November, and will be paid on a monthly basis.
 The grant will be paid in arrears, after payment to the employee has been made.

 Interplay with redundancy